hoeferg/calender/README.md

 ## Usage

 When you open the website, put your schedule in the box and hit save.
-When that time comes, the box will be red.
+When that time comes, the section for that time will be red.
+If the time is in the future, the section with that time will be blue.
+If the time is in the past, the color of the section will be gray.
 The calender that you make will be saved till the next time you come visit.

 ![Screen Shot](assets/images/work-day.png)